-The menu and 2019 cruise destinations include:
+The menu and 2020 cruise destinations include:

-- Hocking Hills Diner: Banana bread French toast
+• Hocking Hills Diner: Banana Bread French Toast

-- M&M Family Diner: Vegetable soup
+• M&M Family Diner: Vegetable Soup

-- Pearl's Diner: Biscuits and gravy
+• Pearl's Diner: Biscuits and Gravy

-- The Ridge Inn: Meatloaf
+• The Ridge Inn Restaurant: Meatloaf

 In between stops — or after their Cruise — travelers are encouraged to immerse themselves in all of the beauty of the Hocking Hills and its experiences.
 They can work up an appetite or walk off a full stomach as they snap photos of Old Man’s Cave, the spot that legend says hermit Richard Rowe once called home.
 Visitors can also enjoy the area’s fresh air and spectacular winter landscape with a hike to Whispering Cave, Cedar Falls, Conkle’s Hollow or explore any of the area’s many other gorgeous natural features.